wafflly/wafflly/README.md

 ### Hi there 👋 I'm Wally

 - Here for schoolwork
-- I like gaming :video_game:
-- I like gym :muscle:
-- I like :zzz:
+- I like gaming :video_game:; gym :muscle:; and sleeping :zzz: